An Excessive Core Collapse in Nbody Cosmological simulations: Fossils in the Simulation

 In a hierarchial structure formation scenario, these high redshift small halos will soon bring themselves into complex merger process: they merge into each other or are devoured by huge halos.
 A lot of theoretical and numerical studies have been carried out on the merger process and shown us the qualitative properties:

-$\bullet$ Major Merger process: When two halos with similar mass merge together, theoretical study (e.g. Dehnen, W. 2005) and numerical experiments (e.g. Taffoni G. et al. 2003, Michael et al. 2004, Ileana et al. 2008) showed us the two halos syncretize together, the center of one halo sinks rapidly to the center of the other halo.
+$\bullet$ Major Merger process: When two halos with similar mass merge together, theoretical study(Dehnen 2005) and numerical experiments (Michael 2003,Ileana 2008) showed us the two halos syncretize together, the center of one halo sinks rapidly to the center of the other halo.
 But the central density sloop information can be well retained: a major merger of two-cored halos yields a one-cored halo; yet mergers between a cuspy halo and a core/cuspy halo, the inner density sloop of the remnant will be closer to that of the steeper one of the initial systems.

-$\bullet$ Minor Merger process: For the merger process between a large halo and a satellite ($M_s \leq 0.1 M_h$), Taffoni G. et al.'s semi-analytical and N-body method study (2003) showed us the fate of the satellite halo is determined by its orbit and concentration property: low concentration satellite below $0.1M_h$ is disrupted by tides quickly; yet high concentration one can survive with a low mass center and become a new substructure of the large halo.
+$\bullet$ Minor Merger process: For the merger process between a large halo and a satellite ($M_s \leq 0.1 M_h$), semi-analytical and N-body method study(Taffoni 2003) show us the fate of the satellite halo is determined by its orbit and concentration property: low concentration satellite below $0.1M_h$ is disrupted by tides quickly; yet high concentration one can survive with a low mass center and become a new substructure of the large halo.

 Since the dark matter halos are assembled step by step from the high redshift small halos in hierarchical CDM halo models, one can image how the excessive core collapse affects the simulation results: